artyomtkachenko/mycv/README.md

 #### Senior Infrastructure Engineer at Atlassian March 2017 - present

-- Full stack implementation of Micro services in AWS.
+- Full stack design and implementation of microservices in AWS.
-- Support and development of existing Tier 0 applications:
+- Support and development of existing Tier 0 multi region, highly redundant services:
   - Atlassian DNS.
   - Atlassian Smart Edge proxies.
-  - Atlassian MAIL services.
+  - Atlassian MAIL/Messaging services.

 **Achievements:**

-- Designed and implemented a very scalable(from 500 to > 50 Million r/month) and cost efficient serverless solution which added more visibility for mail transactions and helped to detect SPAM/other mail issues.
+- Designed and implemented a very scalable(from 500 to > 50 Million r/month) and cost efficient serverless solution, which added more visibility for mail transactions and helped to detect SPAM/other mail issues.
+- Introduced new and enhanced existing dev/ops patterns used in a Team.

 #### Senior DevOps Specialist at NBN Co Limited  April 2014 - March 2017